Pandamouses/Pandamouses.github.io/README.md

 This model runs in python, after clicking `run file`, it will pop up a menu.
 And click `Model` in the menu bar, click `Run model` the model will start to run.
 Sheep will move randomly and wolves will move faster.
 There will be 3 wolves with random colors **black, green** and **blue**, and all the sheep(40) are **white**.
 Wolves and sheep are set to move only 10 times.
 If sheep are within the 30 unit range of wolves, the sheep would be caught and die.
 This is a **[screen shot](hunting.png)** of the model showing 3 dead sheep.
 If the model keeps running, then all the sheep are supposed to die.

 ## 3. Tests
-To ensure the model has no significant error or flaw, several tests were conducted: url grag tests, envronment background tests, catch function tests, update function tests.
+To ensure the model has no significant error or flaw, several tests were conducted: url drag tests, envronment background tests, catch function tests, update function tests.

 ## 4. Issues
 The model has a bug which is in the hunting part.
 All the sheep will be hunted and die according to the code, but no matter setting how many iterations, only three sheep will die.
 Though the record in the console shows multiple kills, the animation only shows three dead sheep.
 To tackle the problem, another code to determine the sheep is dead was added: